 A herniated disc can cause severe back pain as well as pain and tingling sensations that radiate through your legs or arms.
 The team of expert physicians at North Texas Orthopaedic & Spine diagnoses and treats herniated discs with customized treatment plans designed to both relieve your pain and heal your spine.
 Call or make an appointment online today.
-North Texas Orthopaedic & Spine has locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+North Texas Orthopaedic & Spine has locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.

 You have rubbery discs between your vertebrae that cushion and protect your spine, allowing you to bend and twist easily.
 The discs have a firm outer shell that encloses a soft gel-like interior.
 A herniated disc occurs when a break in the outer shell allows the soft center to bulge out.

 Your spine doesn’t have space for inflammation or bulging discs, so when this happens, the bulge can compress and irritate the nerves that travel through your spine, causing pain, numbness, and weakness in your back as well as your legs or arms.

 The most common symptom of a herniated disc is pain, numbness, or weakness in your legs or arms.
 For example, a herniated disc in your lower spine is one of the most common causes of sciatica.
 You may also have back pain and a reduced range of motion.

 You’re most likely to develop a herniated disc in your lumbar (lower) spine, although you may also have a herniated disc in your neck.
 In most cases, age-related wear and tear cause herniated discs.
 As you age, your spinal discs become dry and less flexible, which makes them more vulnerable to injury.
 You can also develop a herniated disc with a sharp or sudden twisting motion in your back or if you lift a heavy object incorrectly.